mlabuda2/nf-tower-docs/content/docs/compute-envs/k8s.md

 **10.** The **Storage claim** field allows you to specify the storage Nextflow should use as scratch file system for the pipeline exection.

-Following the example in the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide this should be `tower-scratch`.
-Change accordingly if you are using a different persistent storage.
+This should refence a Kubernetes persistence volume with `ReadWriteMany` capabilities.
+Check the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide for details.

 ## Advanced options